 Add flowers to the mix.
 Flowers make any dinner feel fresh and fancy, even it’s just you and your frozen pizza.

 Mix patterns for a more relaxed setting.
 Keep the color consistent – blue and white, for example – but mixing with solids and patterns can make the meal feel more special.

-Also skip the vase.
+Also, skip the vase.
 Flowers in empty glass bottles look casual and effortless, but still unique and beautiful.

 Combine your glassware.
-Start with full sets of white wine, red wine, tumblrs, and other glasses and then mix them all together.
+Start with full sets of white wine, red wine, tumblers, and other glasses and then mix them all together.
 Make sure they are all the same color crystal, otherwise it just looks like you forgot to do the dishes.

 Be unexpected: your tablescape doesn’t need to be limited to just flowers or candles.
 Try adding photo frames, fabrics for pretty napkins, fresh fruit, baskets, books, or tea trays for some unexpected elements to your dinner table.